Guaranteed Issue Rights

-An insurer may also require you to pass medical underwriting exams and background checks before deciding to sell you a Medigap policy.
+An insurer may also require you to pass medical underwriting exams before deciding to sell you a Medigap policy.

 During this process, the insurer can examine your past and current medical records to check for chronic or serious medical conditions such as heart disease, cancer and diabetes risks.
 The insurer can use this information to deny you a Medigap policy.

 4 Cited Research Articles